jayeshd7/Assigment1/README.md

 - Run `mvn test`

 You can run testng.xml individually to run Test case
-- Run PositiveTestng.xml
-- Run NegativeTestng.xml
+- Run testng.xml

 You can find the test result in `E2EUserJourney\target\surefire-reports\index.html`.

-Note -
-Some time Test case failed when we run parallel both positive and negative test cases that's why i made two individual testng.xml that's why I put positivetestng.xml under maven surefire plugin.
+**Note** </br>

-Both TC are perfectly running fine.
+I put both positive and Negative TC inside a DashboardTest with priority tag 1 or 2 as well Both TC are perfectly running fine.